alex-suspicious/pretty-gnome/README.md

 Or just copy & paste this to your terminal and execute.
 ######
     wget -O pretty-gnome.sh "https://github.com/alex-suspicious/pretty-gnome/blob/main/install.sh?raw=true"\; chmod+x pretty-gnome.sh; bash pretty-gnome.sh; rm pretty-gnome.sh

+# 😊 Commits
+Feel free to commit the changes, im not a pro in all that stuff, so will be glad if the community will help me with it.

 # ❤️ Overview ❤️
 ![image](https://github.com/user-attachments/assets/d93c3d5a-395c-4aa0-a843-079374f98232)